Medication Summary

 Measles mumps and rubella vaccine, live (M-M-R II)

-The live MMR vaccine is used to induce immunity against viruses that cause measles, mumps, and rubella.
+The live MMR vaccine is used to induce active immunity against viruses that cause measles, mumps, and rubella.

 Measles, mumps, rubella, and varicella virus vaccine (ProQuad)

-This is a live vaccine that induces immunity against viruses that cause measles, mumps, rubella, and varicella.
+This is a live vaccine that induces active immunity against viruses that cause measles, mumps, rubella, and varicella.

 Immunoglobulins